GSA/USSM/_pages/performance-management.md

                 </div>
                 <h2 class="text-uppercase icon-heading">Develop Baselines</h2>
                 <p>
-                    Baselines customers level of satisfaction with the Quality Service Management Offices (QSMOs) as the marketplace brokers.
+                    Baselines customers level of satisfaction with both QSMOs as marketplace brokers and also with providers of services to agencies.
                 </p>
             </div>
         </div>